LifeAlgorithm/VitalSourcePrinter/README.md

 Even with the necessary packages and software components, a few things need to be set before the script can function correctly.

 First open up VitalSource Book Shelf.
 Double click on the ebook you want to print to get it to pop-out.
 Now that you have it in place, make a new destination folder for your printed ebook to be located.
 A simple example could be a folder on your desktop called "Ebook".
-Make sure this folder doesn't contain a pdf named "Ebook.pdf," as that is used as a temp file name by script.
+Make sure this folder doesn't contain a pdf named "Ebook.pdf," as that is used as a temp file name by the script.

 The next part is very important.
 The script will not work unless these three pre-conditions are met: